4: Chrysalis

 Uzi’s scream was as much surprise as pain.
 She flew over the murder drone’s shoulder, carelessly tossed backward.
 Uzi sailed a clear three debris piles away, tumbling to land on her front.

 Uzi sat up.
 Now would have been a perfect moment to kill this thing.
-It stood there, straightening the pigtail Uzi had messed up.
+It was standing there, busy straightening the pigtail Uzi had messed up.
 She had a perfect shot!

 Uzi rubbed her hand.
-Actually, doing that was a bad idea.
-It was melting, with a special acid that definitely might splash somewhere else.
+Actually, that was kinda a bad idea.
+The plastic was melting, with a special acid that definitely might rub off or splash or something.

-The murder drone made a sound – a growl, a hum?
+The murder drone made a sound.
+A sound, not a shortwave roar-screech.
+A grunt, a pleased hum?
 Was that satisfaction at Uzi’s wound, a promise of worse to come?
 Didn’t matter; she had a rebuttal.

 “Bite me.”